 Dmitry joined Watsi on April 7th, 2014.
-Six years ago, Dmitry became the 115th member to automatically support a new Watsi patient every month.
-Since then, 6,357 more people have become monthly donors!
-Dmitry's most recent donation traveled 8,800 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.
+Nine years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dmitry's most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.